 Widely regarded as one of Britain’s foremost artists, David Hockney’s changing artistic styles have been extensively chronicled in major art galleries and museum exhibitions around the world.
 We examine some of his now rare designs for Tate, Louisiana Museum of Modern Art, San Francisco Opera and more.

-When he moved from the UK to sunny California in the 1960s, Hockney created several now iconic swimming pool paintings.
+When he moved from the UK to sunny California in the 1960s, Hockney created several now-iconic swimming pool paintings.
 Awash with translucent blues, delicate pinks and greens, his pop art paintings depicted an idyllic world of leisure and bright light totally removed from the greyness of the Britain he had left behind.
-This 1964 re-strike poster featured in Denmark’s Louisiana Museum of Modern Art exhibition in 1971.
+This distinctive poster (below) is produced by Denmark’s Louisiana Museum of Modern Art.

 Ever since his school days at Bradford School of Art in the 1950s, Hockney embraced autobiographical subjects inspired by friends and his travels.
 After his breakup with Peter Schlesinger in the summer of 1971, he travelled to Japan with his friend Mark Lancaster.

 The young artist had expected to find Japan serene and unspoiled.
 When he arrived, he was said to be disappointed at the commercialism of the country.
 Working from a postcard of majestic Mount Fuji and a photograph he found in a Japanese flower arranging manual, he created Mount Fuji and Flowers (below).

 The scene depicts a bamboo vase with delicate Narcissus flowers painted in a hard-edge style against a backdrop of delicate washes of blue.
 Critics have speculated that the pop art painter used the artwork to comment on ironic, classical scenes of beauty.